-- DIY research tools can provide fast results at relatively low cost compared to full service research projects.
-But they are not the best choice for every research need.
+- “Do It Yourself” (DIY) research tools can provide fast results at relatively low cost compared to full service research projects.
+But are they the best choice for your research needs?

-- DIY is a good solution for short, simple surveys, if the underlying sample is sound.
+- DIY is a valuable tool for short, simple surveys, if the underlying sample is sound.

 - Examples of good uses for DIY surveys are testing ad creatives, gauging sentiment on current news events by PR agencies, or getting a quick read on reactions to a new product or idea.

 Market research, at its heart, can be neatly summed up as “Asking the right people the right questions and understanding their answers.”